BunmiOlakanmi/Data_Engineering_Analysis/README.md

 ### Data Analysis

-I did the following analyses on the data, using PostgreSQL.
+The purpose of this section of the project is to analyse the employee data stored in the postgreSQL in order to get some information, using SQL queries.
 The queries are stored in the EmployeeDB_Queries.sql file.
+The information required from the analyses are:

-* List the following details of each employee: employee number, last name, first name, sex, and salary.
+* The following details of each employee: employee number, last name, first name, sex, and salary.

-* Listed first name, last name, and hire date for employees who were hired in 1986.
+* The first name, last name, and hire date for employees who were hired in 1986.

-* Listed the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.
+* The manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.

-* Listed the department of each employee with the following information: employee number, last name, first name, and department name.
+* The department of each employee with the following information: employee number, last name, first name, and department name.

-* Listed first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."
+* The first name, last name, and sex for employees whose first name is "Hercules" and last names begin with "B."

-* Listed all employees in the Sales department, including their employee number, last name, first name, and department name.
+* All employees in the Sales department, including their employee number, last name, first name, and department name.

-* Listed all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
+* All employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

-* In descending order, I listed the frequency count of employee last names, i.e., how many employees share each last name.
+* In descending order, the frequency count of employee last names, i.e., how many employees share each last name.

-In addition to the analyses mentioned above, I did the following:
+In addition to the analyses mentioned above, the employee database was imported to Pandas using SQLAlchemy.
+Then, the following charts were created

-* Imported the SQL database into Pandas.

-* Created a histogram to visualize the most common salary ranges for employees.
+* A histogram to visualize the most common salary ranges for employees.

-* Created a bar chart of average salary by title.
+* A bar chart of average salary by title.